Isidro5004/Casino/README.md

 An analyzer takes the results of a single game and computes various descriptive statistical properties about it.
 These properties results are available as attributes of an Analyzer object.

 #### Methods
+__jackpot()__
+<br>method to compute how many times the game resulted in all faces being identical.
+<br>__combo()__
+<br> method to compute the distinct combinations of faces rolled, along with their counts.
+<br>__face_count()__
+<br> method to compute how many times a given face is rolled in each event.

 #### Attributes
+Attributes:
+    datatype: dtype
+        will ascertain the datatype of variables.
+    game: game class object
+        Game that will statistics will be derived from.
+    jackpott: dataframe
+        how many times a roll resulted in all faces being the same.
+    combodata: dataframe
+        how many combination types of faces were rolled and their counts
+    facecountdata: datataframe
+        the number of times a given face appeared in each roll

 ## Manifest